 To find out more about the Museum please visit the Amgueddfa Cymru - National Museum Wales website.

-Every year, the Welsh Government issues a Remit Letter to AC-NMW.
-The letter sets out the Museum's role in relation to the Government's strategic agenda.
+Every year, we issue a Remit Letter to AC-NMW.
+The letter sets out the Museum's role in relation to our strategic agenda.
 This includes details of the priorities and outputs expected as well as how much funding will be provided.
 The remit letter can be accessed via the menu bar on the left hand side of this page.